 The kit includes both bearings, seal, axle shaft, grease, and adhesive, spacer tube, washer, bottom nut, and the installation tool.
-Basically everything I recommend replacing for this issue.
+Basically everything I recommend for fixing this issue.

-The kit shown above includes the bearing press-in tool.
+The kit above includes the bearing press-in tool.
 In case you don’t buy that, I will show you how to work around needing that tool with some tips various people have posted on blogs and youtube.
 BUT, if you don’t want to mess around with work-arounds, and want everything to “just work,” I get it.
-Here is the link to the specialty tools that will make things easier.

-There is also a hub kit that some people recommend.
+There is also a hub kit that I recommend if you want to replace it before it fails (as long as you have everything apart).
 The hubs on this particular model are pretty good even though they are plastic.
 They don’t endure tons of stress, so I would say with about 85-90% certainty that you won’t need to replace the hubs.
 However, if this is the second time you are replacing the bearings, then it would be a good idea to replace the hub.
 Also, they are relatively cheap, so if you don’t want to be disassembling things in the future to replace one of these, here is the link to the correct hub set that you would need.

-Here is a list of most of the tools you will need for this repair:
+Here is a list of the tools you will need for this repair:

 - Putty Knife

 - Flat bladed screwdriver (small)

 - Socket Set with 10 mm, 11 mm,

 - Board about 20.25″ long